bigdata5911/doc-retrieval-agent/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Set your OpenAI API key in your environment:
+2. Set your OpenAI API key in your environment or add it into env file:
    ```bash
    export OPENAI_API_KEY=sk-...
    ```